-

 How are members of the board compensated?
 Is their remuneration regulated in any way?

 Directors’ remuneration will be governed by their service contracts with the company.
-The Companies Act sets out various restrictions on payments to directors, for example, including in connection with loss of office.
+The Companies Act sets out various restrictions on payments to directors, including in connection with loss of office.
 However, for non-publicly traded companies, directors’ remuneration is largely unregulated.
-That said, as with all matters, when setting their remuneration, the directors of a company will need to ensure they are complying with their statutory duties, including to promote the company’s success.
+Nonetheless, when setting their remuneration, directors must ensure they are complying with their statutory duties, including to promote the company’s success.
 Global proxy advisers also issue guidance on directors’ remuneration.
-For example, the latest Institutional Shareholder Services (ISS) guidelines state that executive annual salary increases are expected to be low and ideally lower proportionally than general increases across the workforce (rather than “in line” with general increases across the workforce).
+For example, the latest Institutional Shareholder Services (ISS) guidelines published on 9 January 2025, states that annual salary increases are expected to be low and ideally lower proportionally than general increases across the workforce.
+Furthermore, they advise that post-freeze ‘catch-up’ salary increases, or benchmarking-related increases generally are not supported.

 For certain types of publicly traded company, the directors must publish a formal directors’ remuneration policy.
-The policy forms part of the company’s directors’ remuneration report (see below) and sets out the proposed remuneration, including incentive arrangements, for the directors over a specific period of time.
-The remuneration policy, which is forward-looking, must be put to a binding vote of the shareholders at least once every three years, and the remaining parts of the remuneration, which are backward-looking, must be put to an annual advisory (non-binding) shareholder vote.
+The policy forms part of the company’s directors’ remuneration report and sets out the proposed remuneration, including incentive arrangements, for the directors over a specific period.
+The remuneration policy, which is forward-looking, must be put to a binding vote of the shareholders at least once every three years.
+The remaining parts of the remuneration report, which are backward-looking, must be put to an annual advisory (non-binding) shareholder vote.
 The company may not make any payments to directors outside of the terms of its remuneration policy.
 Whilst there is no legal requirement for them to do so, it is not uncommon for directors of larger and publicly traded companies to hold shares (or contingent entitlements to receive shares) in the company that will be linked to their performance as director.
 Indeed, it is common for directors of companies, particularly publicly traded companies, to be remunerated by means of share awards.
 For listed companies, the UK CGC sets out parameters in relation to the grant and vesting of share awards, and various investor associations have issued guidance on this point.

 Under the Companies Act and secondary legislation, companies are required to report on their directors’ remuneration.
 The level of disclosure increases incrementally with the size of the company.
 At one end of the spectrum, directors of certain publicly traded companies must prepare a directors’ remuneration report for each financial year, setting out details of its directors’ remuneration for the previous financial year, including a breakdown of individual remuneration for each director and the ratio of the CEO’s pay to that of the company’s workforce generally.
 The remuneration report (other than the remuneration policy section) is subject to an annual non-binding shareholder vote.
 Investor associations have published guidance on director remuneration reporting generally.
 For example, the GC100 Investor Group has issued best practice guidance for director remuneration disclosures.
 In particular, it encourages companies to explain any deviations from the company’s policy implementation procedure and to indicate the percentage change of each director’s salary or fees, benefits and short-term incentives in comparison to the average of full-time employees.
 For listed companies, the UK CGC sets out detailed provisions on directors’ remuneration and the procedure for determining an individual director’s remuneration.
 This includes the composition and role of the remuneration committee in setting directors’ remuneration.